How to Wash Dishes While Camping

 5. Search For More Dirty Dishes

-When you are finished washing the last dish, double check to make sure it actually was the last dish.
+When you are finished washing the last dish, double-check to make sure it was actually the last dish.

-There’s nothing more annoying than finding out that somebody forgot to bring their plate over after you’ve already dumped your water broken everything down.
+There’s nothing more annoying than finding out that somebody forgot to bring their plate over after you’ve already dumped your water and broken everything down.

 Make sure you’ve gotten all the cookware, too.
 We’ve often cleaned everything only to realize we forgot the pot we cooked in!